Home Create an Account | Log In

 λ/2

-Design Wavelength10.6 μm
+Design Wavelength 10.6 μm

-• Limited by the antireflection coating.
+• Limited by the Antireflection Coating

 • Much like surface flatness for flat optics, spherical surface power is a measure of the deviation between the surface of the curved optic and a calibrated reference gauge, typically for a 633 nm source, unless otherwise stated.
 This specification is also commonly referred to as surface fit.